shagadellic/SolarData/README.md

 and paste to notepad, count line number starting at zero)

 This all runs well on a preloved (<150 bucks) Intel Nuc siting in the laundry.
 Very simple but it has proven to create a robust 'left field' data source!
+The field numbers specified work with the Redback solar portal.
+They probably all work in a similar way.

 I will get around to creating some apps that will use the data.